lieszkol/november-gallery/README.md

 	- cat_pictures
 	- awesome_vacuum_cleaners

 Now you're ready to upload your pictures.
 Although the plugin will automatically generate thumbnails of your pictures, the full-size images will be displayed as-is.
 Therefore, it's a good idea to resize all of your pictures to a standard size before uploading them to the gallery.
-A plethora of free options exist to help you with that, I highly recommend [FSViewer](https://www.faststone.org) (Windows)
+A plethora of free options exist to help you with that, I highly recommend [FastStone Image Viewer](https://www.faststone.org) (Windows)

 ### Basic Embedded Gallery